 Sam Newman has been left devastated by the death of his wife Amanda Brown.

-Last Saturday night, the controversial media commentator came home to find Brown collapsed on the floor of their apartment in the Melbourne suburb of Docklands.
+Last month, the controversial media commentator came home to find Brown collapsed on the floor of their apartment in the Melbourne suburb of Docklands.

-On Wednesday, he spoke on his podcast You Cannot Be Serious about her tragic final moments, telling his audience, "I want to do this".
+He first spoke about her tragic final moments on his podcast You Cannot Be Serious, telling his audience, "I want to do this."

 "I’ve had a pretty tough week so before I start, I don’t want anyone listening to this to feel sorry for me," he said.